Gluten-free bakers are divided on the issue of gums. Some swear by them, others swear at them.

 Based on emails I receive from you, many of you are still on the fence about whether or not the addition of gums to our gluten-free baked goods is truly necessary.

 I decided to experiment to discover what all the fuss was about when it comes to gums in gluten-free baked goods.
-So, I saved up and bought some xanthan gum. ;) (I’m not the only one who thinks this stuff is just a wee bit pricey, am I??)

 I soon discovered I prefer my baked goods without gums.
 Sure, I created quite a few successful recipes as I experimented with xanthan (and guar) gum.
 You will still see those recipes here on this site (although I have since refashioned most of them to be gum-free).
-Some folks enjoy those recipes I created using gums, so I want to leave them there.
+Some folks enjoy those recipes I created using gums, so I want to leave them here.
 Besides, we’re all at different places on our gluten-free journey.
 Some people enjoy a good gluten-free cake mix, some like to make homemade gluten-free cake with xanthan gum, and others choose to omit gums altogether.

 Like many of you, I’ve tried it all.